A Welcome from the Senior Associate Dean of Graduate Studies

 Welcome to Graduate Studies at the Eastman School of Music!
-Whether you are a current master’s or doctoral student, or planning to apply for a graduate degree in the future, you will find that our school is dedicated to the highest levels of artistry, scholarship, and leadership, to the broad education of musicians within the context of a university, and to the musical enrichment and education of the greater community.
+Whether you are a current master’s or doctoral student, or planning to apply for a graduate degree in the future, you will find that our school is dedicated to the highest levels of artistry, scholarship, and leadership, to the broad education of musicians within the context of a university, and to the musical enrichment of the greater community.
 Eastman is an institution where performance and research mutually inform and enhance each other, and where we train the musical artists, scholars, teachers, and leaders of tomorrow.
-Rated the “hottest music school” in the 2008 Kaplan/Newsweek college guide, Eastman’s graduate programs were ranked #1 in the last survey of music schools conducted by U. S. News & World Report.
-In the 2010 Research Doctoral Study conducted by the National Research Council, our PhD programs in Musicology and in Music Theory ranked on a level with PhD programs in those fields at some of the nation’s most prestigious research universities and were reviewed especially favorably with respect to faculty productivity (as measured by research and publications).
+Our graduate programs in performance, composition, musicology, music education, and music theory rank consistently in the top tier in national surveys, such as the last study conducted by the National Research Council, which noted in particular Eastman musicology and theory faculty’s high productivity in research and publications.

 In addition to their creative work as performing artists, composers, and scholars, Eastman faculty are committed pedagogues, educating and mentoring talented students who develop into musical leaders of the future.
 As a result of our rigorous curriculum as well as the myriad teaching opportunities experienced by graduate students while in residence at Eastman, the employment record for our doctoral students in particular is outstanding.
 Please consult our Eastman Graduate Alumni Gallery for further details on where some of our graduate alumni are currently employed.
 For a selective list of our PhD alumni who are currently serving in highly regarded institutions throughout the country, please consult the Eastman School of Music PhDs on the Faculties of Selected Educational Institutions and Eastman School of Music DMAs Serving as Faculty Members and Leaders of Selected Educational Institutions.